-Ms. Lee continues to be an active member of Local #1739, which represents workers at the Roanoke Regional Office in Roanoke, VA, and the Salem VA Medical Center, where she began her 35-year career as a federal employee in Nutrition and Food Service, and later moved on to Nursing Service, where she formed her solid commitment to veterans, their families, and her fellow federal employees.
+Lee is a member of Local #1739, which represents workers at the Roanoke Regional Office in Roanoke, VA, and the Salem VA Medical Center, where she began her 35-year career as a federal employee in Nutrition and Food Service, and later moved on to Nursing Service, where she formed her solid commitment to veterans, their families, and her fellow federal employees.

 She graduated cum laude from Virginia Western Community College and furthered her education at Atlanta University with an emphasis in counseling alcoholics and their families.

 Her union career began at the grassroots’ level at Local #1739 at the Salem VA Medical Center, where she served in many positions; Steward, Vice President, Fair Practices Coordinator for the 4th District.
 She also served as President of the Local for 17 years.
 Historically, Ms. Lee was the first woman elected as President of Local #1739 and remains the first woman elected to head the AFGE National VA Council.

 President Lee’s union career exemplifies her strong principles devoted to the improvement of the workplace through the empowerment of employees.
 Working closely with the late Secretary of Veterans Affairs, Jesse Brown; she sought to end adversarial labor-management relationships, to improve communications, and to build bridges between employees, administrators, veterans’ service organizations, and the public.

 During her first term as President, a historic National Partnership Agreement was signed by AFGE, four other unions, and management, giving labor the opportunity to be involved in workplace initiatives.
 The National Total Quality Improvement Agreement was signed during her first term, established the National Quality Council and local TQI committees.
 These committees are tasked to improve ways in which services are provided to our nation’s veterans and to ensure that the DVA is a provider of quality health care today and in the future.